 - There can be so many and to so many unexpected foods that the only way to detect them reliably is to have a test in a reputed lab.

-- Many types of drugs like oral antibiotics, anti-acids, anti-inflammatories like ibuprofen, etc.
+- Many types of drugs like oral antibiotics, anti-acids, anti-inflammatory medication like ibuprofen, etc.

-- Antibiotics can hit our microflora balance hard since they don’t distinguish between beneficial and harmful bacteria and recent research demostrated that our flora degrades and don’t recover after each oral antibiotic dosis.
+- Antibiotics can hit our microflora balance hard since they don’t distinguish between beneficial and harmful bacteria and recent research demonstrated that our flora degrades and don’t recover after each oral antibiotic dosage.

 - Ibuprofen has some side effects that can affect our gut health as well like producing leaky gut syndrome with prolonged use.